aroca/consul-ms/README.md

 # Golang Microservices Example

+## NOTE: This is a modified version from Harlow's work to use it independently from docker.

 An demonstration of Golang micro-services that accept HTTP/JSON requests at API level and then leverage [gRPC][1] for inter-service communication.
 The example application plots Hotel locations on a Google map: